 Last chance!
 Discount available for INTEGRATE 2014 registration

 Each year, the School’s Integrated Marketing Communications (IMC) graduate program hosts the INTEGRATE conference in Morgantown, W.Va.
 Attendees explore the latest IMC techniques and strategies with faculty and industry professionals and participate in thought-provoking discussions about trends in the industry.
 This year’s conference will feature speakers from Google, Intel, Microsoft, NASCAR, PRSA, Silverpop and more.
-To receive a $25 discount on a full conference pass, enter code Integrate14 during checkout by April 1.
+To receive a $25 discount on a full conference pass, register by April 1 and enter code Integrate14 during checkout.
 For more details and to register, visit www.integrate.wvu.edu.

 In This Issue:

 - Panels address media coverage and crisis communications during the Elk River chemical spill